 These are your new leaf-peeping hotspots.

-While New Englanders loudly and proudly brag about their fall colors (while simultaneously complaining about out-of-town leaf peepers), Midwesterners spend the fall sipping hot cider, content in knowing that their region is hiding some of the most vibrant colors in America.
-That will happen when your collection of states include tens of thousands of lakes both great and pretty good; glacially carved river valleys; mountains; and veritable seas of trees.
+While New Englanders loudly and proudly brag about their fall colors (and simultaneously complain about out-of-town leaf-peepers), Midwesterners spend the fall sipping hot cider, content in knowing that their region hides some of the most vibrant foliage in America.
+Not surprising, considering this collection of states includes tens of thousands of lakes (both Great and pretty good), glacial-carved river valleys, rugged mountains, and veritable seas of trees.

-Drive most any Midwestern road and you’ll find spectrum-spanning colors in the treelines.
-But visit these locations and you’ll likely start wondering why Cape Cod isn’t called The Door County of New England come fall.
+Drive most any Midwestern road, and you’ll find spectrum-spanning colors in the treelines.
+But visit these locations, in particular, and you’ll really start to wonder why Cape Cod isn’t called The Door County of New England come fall.

-Ohio’s gem of a National Park is usually pretty packed, thanks to its proximity to Akron and Cleveland.
+One of the most popular national parks in the US, this Ohio gem usually stays pretty packed thanks to its proximity to Akron and Cleveland.
 But come fall, the folks who throng the boardwalk to gawk at Brandywine Falls thin out, leaving the 125 miles of trails, spectrum-defying tree canopies, and gorgeous waterways ripe for exploration.
 Come on a weekday and you’ll basically have the place to yourself.

-Famous for evoking the Emerald Isle, Galena is a cozy river town with forested hilltops, 19th century architecture, and lots to do and see.
-For the ultimate best-leaf peeping views, visit the well-known Horseshoe Mound outside of town, which can offer views to three states -- Wisconsin, Iowa, and Illinois -- on a clear day.
-Visitors should also spend time at Frank O’Dowd’s Irish Pub & Grill for the best trad (traditional) music outside of Ireland.
-Architecture buffs will also appreciate Galena’s many properties on the National Historic Register, including the Italianate Ulysses S. Grant House, which, like all things here, is even more dreamy with a fall backdrop.
+Famous for evoking the Emerald Isle, Galena is a cozy river town with forested hilltops, 19th-century architecture, and lots to do and see.
+For the ultimate leaf peeping views, visit the well-known Horseshoe Mound outside of town, where you can catch views of three states at once—Wisconsin, Iowa, and Illinois—on a clear day.
+Merrymakers should also spend time at Frank O’Dowd’s Irish Pub & Grill for the best trad (traditional) music outside of Ireland, while architecture buffs will appreciate Galena’s many properties on the National Historic Register, including the Ulysses S. Grant House, which, like all things here, is even dreamier with a fall backdrop.

-The Great Lakes State has unbelievable fall foliage all over, but only the northwestern part of the lower peninsula -- the pinkie, if you will -- packs sweeping coastal vistas, forests beaming with colors, picturesque lake towns, lighthouses, and a wholly overlooked wine region.
+The Great Lakes State has unbelievable fall foliage all over, but only the northwestern part of the lower peninsula—the pinkie, if you will—packs sweeping coastal vistas, forests beaming with color, picturesque lake towns, lighthouses, and a wholly overlooked wine region.

 Between Harbor Springs and Cross Lake, drive the famous Tunnel of Trees (M-119), which boasts incredible tree coverage adjacent to Little Traverse Bay.
 Closer to Traverse City lies M-22, which hugs the shoreline of Lake Michigan for over 100 miles along the Leelanau Peninsula.
 Stretch your legs near Empire at Sleeping Bear Dunes National Lakeshore, where a hike along the Empire Bluff Trail offers stunning views with minimal effort.
 Afterward, try some of the region’s famous wine, starting with world-class riesling at Suttons Bay’s Black Star Farms.

-Home to Kansas State University, Manhattan lights up in the autumn: Think rolling hills, a big lake, Harry Potter-esque architecture and more.
+Home to Kansas State University, Manhattan lights up in the autumn: Think rolling hills, a big lake, Hogwarts-reminiscent architecture, and more.
 Nestled in the Flint Hills of Northeast Kansas, Manhattan is also home to a world-class state park, Tuttle Creek.
-Outdoor enthusiasts can picnic, hike, bike, horseback ride, through a sea of colors before settling in at a panoramic picnic at the reservoir near Tuttle Creek Dam.
+Outdoor enthusiasts can picnic, hike, bike, and ride horseback through a sea of golden colors before settling in for a panoramic picnic at the reservoir near Tuttle Creek Dam.

-Running along the northern Minnesota waters of Lake Superior, the North Shore is a quintessential road-trip destination no matter when you take it.
+Running along the northern Minnesota waters of Lake Superior, the North Shore is a quintessential road trip destination no matter when you take it.
 But in the fall, the 150-mile stretch winds through the rolling hills like a snake shrouded in eye-popping color, with picturesque lighthouses, adorable small towns, and waterfalls adding layer upon layer to the wow-factor.
-Oh, and there’s a fantastic beer scene hidden here too, and nothing pairs better with a crisp fall breeze than a cod brown ale.
+Oh, and there’s a fantastic beer scene hidden here too—and lucky for you, nothing pairs better with a crisp fall breeze than a cod brown ale.

-Michigan’s isolated Upper Peninsula is one of America’s best-kept secrets, and come fall -- a short period before it turns into a veritable tundra -- the entire place comes alive.
+Michigan’s isolated Upper Peninsula is one of America’s best-kept secrets, and come fall—just before it turns into a veritable tundra—the entire place comes alive.
 From the ancient psychedelia of the Pictured Rocks National Lakeshore to the deep valleys of the Porcupine Mountains and the shoreline encompassing three Great Lakes, there is no corner of the UP that isn’t at its most vibrant during the season.
-Pick your spot -- be it the giant Tahquamenon Falls, the forests beneath the huge Cut River Bridge, or the wilderness around Copper Harbor -- and prepare to be awed.
+Pick your spot—be it the giant Tahquamenon Falls, the forests beneath Cut River Bridge, or the wilderness around Copper Harbor—and prepare to be awed.